George Grie NeoSurrealismArt

-Generally, new picture's concepts might come from anywhere: curious window views, fantastic movie scenes, or routine commercial media visuals.
+My new picture concepts might come from anywhere: curious window views, fantastic movie scenes, or routine commercial media visuals.
 The ideas are in the air.
 They are all over the place.
 Usually, future compositions come as a vague visualization of something amusingly nonstandard, something you might define as extraordinary or out of the ordinary.
 Typically, the first impression transforms considerably by the end of the creative process.
-Sometimes I am surprised to see the results of my original thoughts.
+I am surprised to see how different the results are from my original thoughts most of the time.

 I am trying to merge real-world images with subconscious emotions and philosophical thoughts in most of my artworks.
-Many of my creations are similar to mental puzzles where you can take a trip from one point to the very end by analyzing symbolic objects around.
-Occasionally, image subject matters are unclear when the path is hiding under layers of mutually excepted items.
-Sometimes, a picture could appear almost abstract and meaningless, but there is always something you can discover.
+Many of my creations are similar to mental puzzles where you can take a trip from one point to the very end by analyzing symbolic objects.
+Occasionally, the subject matter of the picture is unclear.
+It happens when the path is hiding under layers of mutually excepted items.
+Sometimes, an image could appear almost abstract and meaningless, but there is always something for you to discover.

-I do not force my comprehension of a picture or push philosophical opinion about it on viewers.
+I do not force my comprehension of a picture or push my philosophical opinions about it on viewers.
 I only hint at them by image titles.
-You are free to interpret or translate my artwork contents the way that is close to you only.
+You are free to interpret or translate my artwork content in any way close to you only.
 My view or even existence should not bother you.
-Your job is to build picture concepts based on your knowledge, world perception, preferences, and sensitivity.
+Your job is to build picture concepts based on your knowledge, world perception, preferences, and sensitivity

 George Grie, September 20, 2003

 George Grie created digital artworks by using a variety of software tools.
 Here's the shortlist of the most used ones:

 3D Studio MAX, Developer: AUTODESK Highly customizable and scalable 3D animation, modeling, and rendering solution for creative professionals and large-scale pipelines for games, design visualizations, film & television.

 Adobe Photoshop, a graphics editor developed and published by Adobe Systems.
 It is the current market leader for commercial bitmap design.

 Terragen, is a landscape generator with controllable parameters that allow extremely varied terrain shapes and photorealistic rendering.